 Students who meet one of the above criteria shall be classified as "Degree-Eligible."
-The College may establish additional requirements when student enrollment must be limited or to assure ability-to-benefit.

 First time applicants seeking admission to Southern Union State Community College must provide an official high school transcript.
 The transcript must be from an accredited secondary high school, or official documentation must be provided that the high school diploma is equivalent to The Alabama High School Diploma.
 Students who have graduated from a high school that cannot provide one or both of the above must take the GED exam.